noneandundefined/noneandundefined/README.md

 Web Development
 ---------------

 Hello!
 I'm Artem, a programmer with experience in both frontend and backend development.
-I also specialize in using Golang to build websites.
+I also specialize in using c# ASP.NET to build server.

 * 🌍  I'm based in Russia
 * ✉️  You can contact me at [aworkprogramm@gmail.com](mailto:aworkprogramm@gmail.com)